Glossary

 Singular

-expresses one single thing, nouns, articles, adjectives, verbs and pronouns can be used in the singular
+expresses one item; nouns, articles, adjectives, verbs and pronouns can appear in the singular.

 der Tisch